 In the video below, Mercy Sibande explains why this work is so important.

 We provide money for school fees for girls who have gained a place at one of our partner schools, but who cannot afford to the fees.
-In 2019/20 we are supporting 138 girls.
-Here, one of those who was helped by us, tells us about our current work.
+In 2022-23 we are supporting 148 girls across seven schools.

 Secondary schooling is not free in Malawi.
 Currently, the annual school fees for each girl at a boarding school are £350.
-This cover tuition, boarding and textbook fees.
+This covers tuition, boarding and textbook fees.
 Boarding schools in Malawi are not ‘elite’ – they are a necessary part of educational provision in terms of distance and personal safety of pupils.
-The fees at Mchengautuba are lower, £50.00 each year. because it is a Government Community Day School.
+The fees at Mchengautuba CDSS are lower at £60.00 each year because it is a Government Community Day School.

 Numbers and places

-- 6 girls at Embangweni School for the Deaf
+- 14 girls at Embangweni School for Deaf Children

 - 6 girls at Kaseye Girls’ Secondary School, Chitipa

 - 29 girls at Mchengautuba Community Day Secondary School

 In addition, two young women are continuing their university studies in Malawi with Alison Cameron Scholarships through our partner, The Soko Fund.